corda/corda/docs/source/app-upgrade-notes.rst

 1. Package sealing
 2. Package namespace ownership

 **Sealing.** App isolation has been improved.
-Version 4 of the finance CorDapp (*corda-finance.jar*) is now built as a set of sealed and signed JAR files.
+Version 4 of the finance CorDapps (*corda-finance-contracts.jar*, *corda-finance-workflows.jar*) is now built as a set of sealed and signed JAR files.
 This means classes in your own CorDapps cannot be placed under the following package namespace:  ``net.corda.finance``

 In the unlikely event that you were injecting code into ``net.corda.finance.*`` package namespaces from your own apps, you will need to move them